pgRouting/pgrouting/src/withPoints/doc/withPoints.rst

 Introduction
 --------------

+This famly of functions was thought for routing vehicles, but might as well work for some other application that we can not think of.

+The with points family of function give you the ability to route between arbitrary points located outside the original graph.

+When given a point identified with a `pid` that its being mapped to and edge with an identifier `edge_id`, with a `fraction` along that edge (from the source to the target of the edge) and some additional information about which `side` of the edge the point is on, then routing from arbitrary points more accurately reflect routing vehicles in road networks,

+I talk about a family of functios because it includes different functionalities.
+  - pgr_withPoints is pgr_dijkstra based
+  - pgr_withPointsCost is pgr_dijkstraCost based
+  - pgr_withPointsKSP is pgr_ksp based
+  - pgr_withPointsDD is pgr_drivingDistance based

-This is the crucial part of this family of functions, and it has to take care of as many aspects as possible.
+In all this functions we have to take care of as many aspects as possible:

 - Must work for routing: